8. Rent Level

 The level of the tax varies by type and quality of accommodation but is between 0.20 cents and €1.50 per night per person (including children aged 13+ years).

-Some landlords do not charge their guest directly, but do so indirectly via a return made each year to their local council.
+Some landlords do not charge their guests directly, but do so indirectly via a return made each year to their local council.

 Back: Statutory Surveys